luxurypresence/QA_Challenge/README.md

 The candidate will need to:
 1. Fork the project </br>
 2. Commit their updates to their fork </br>
-3. Send a PR for this repository </br>
+3. Send a PR for this repository (including .yml file) </br>
+4. Include link to Public Reporting Tool (Cypress Dashboard preferred)